Red Sky in the Morning: Plot

 Anna is happy when her parents announce to her that they are having a baby.
 She sees this as her opportunity to show that she is grown-up and can take care of the family.
 But Ben's birth is overshadowed by the fact that he is born with Hydrocephalus.
 At first, Anna finds it extremely hard to cope with the new situation, but she really loves Ben and does her very best to take care of him.
 At school, she has problems explaining to people what is wrong with her brother because she thinks that they will not understand and she doesn't want their sympathy.

 Soon after Ben "meets" Anna's school-mate, Miranda, for the first time, the word of him being disabled quickly spreads to the rest of Anna's classmates.
 Anna becomes angry, but then breaks down, and all her friends feel sympathetic toward her.
 After one of the popular girls, Debbie, comes to visit him, Anna realises that she should not be ashamed of Ben and that all her schoolmates love him too, especially Miranda.
-During the summer, due to Ben's disability, the family cannot afford to go on a holiday.
+During the summer, due to Ben's disability, the family can't afford to go on a holiday.
 To compensate the girls for their disappointment, Mr Peacock signs them up for some summer activities, and in the end they both go for tennis coaching.

 During one of her coaching sessions, Anna meets Tony through Miranda, who became her good friend, and instantly becomes infatuated with him due to his looks.
 And throughout the whole summer, she is always looking out for him.
 Once school starts again with all the classes switched around, Anna finds she's in a literature class with Mrs Hamilton, who keeps up with the trend despite her age.
 Anna aspires to be like and admires her.
 After Miranda meets Ben, she adores him and frequently visits Ben.
 During one of her visits, Anna learns about Miranda's sad family background, and when Mrs Peacock later speaks about Miranda, Anna gets upset and calls her intolerant.
 Later when Miranda comes around on Saturday, Anna finds out Miranda has her sights on Tony too, and gets a little annoyed with her.